AincradOT/platform/docs/runbooks/add-new-project-repo.md

 3. Reference environment projects

 Add variables for the environment project IDs and pass them into the root module.
-These IDs come from the GCP foundation.
+These IDs come from the GCP platform.

 4. Configure CI authentication